Chachamaru (CHACHA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chachamaru Historical Price

-According to the latest data gathered on Chachamaru live price page, the current price of Chachamaru is 0.00021689USD.
-The circulating supply of Chachamaru(CHACHA) is 1.00B CHACHA , giving it a market capitalization of $215.65K.
+According to the latest data gathered on Chachamaru live price page, the current price of Chachamaru is 0USD.
+The circulating supply of Chachamaru(CHACHA) is 1.00B CHACHA , giving it a market capitalization of $218.10K.

 - 30 Days0.00%$ --$ 0.000570$ 0.000133